vdim/yz/doc/IMPLEMENTATION.md

 * Query evaluator uses some implementation of the ElementManager for accessing to data.

-* Query evaluator returns map where
+* The pquery function from [core.clj](https://github.com/vdim/yz/blob/master/src/ru/petrsu/nest/yz/core.clj) returns map where
     * :result - hierarchical structure of result query.
     * :error - if error is occured then value of this keyword contains string representation of the error.
 If not then value is nil.
     * :columns - list with default names of columns.